kvasdopil/ui-gen/README.md

 1. **Right-Click to Create**: Right-click on empty space to show the initial popup (left-click anywhere will dismiss the popup if it's open)
 2. **Select Type**: A small popup will appear at the right-click location with "Create screen" title and a "Mobile app" button
 3. **Enter Prompt**: Click the "Mobile app" button to open the "What you want to create" dialog, then enter your prompt
-4. **Create Screen**: Click the "Create" button - a new screen will be created at that location and start generating immediately
+4. **Create Screen**: Click the "Create" button - a new screen will be created immediately at that location (you'll see it right away)
+5. **Generation**: The first dialog entry is created automatically and HTML generation starts in the background
-5. **Cancel**: Left-click anywhere outside the popup/form or select any screen to cancel (your input will be preserved for the next attempt)
+6. **Cancel**: Left-click anywhere outside the popup/form or select any screen to cancel (your input will be preserved for the next attempt)
-6. **Positioning**: Each new screen is positioned absolutely at the location where you right-clicked, allowing you to organize screens spatially
+7. **Positioning**: Each new screen is positioned absolutely at the location where you right-clicked, allowing you to organize screens spatially

 ### Navigating Multiple Screens